PAGE UPDATED: 19.06.2022

-We’d been searching for a campervan for several months and when Cree became available the decision to buy was made simple after a rave review of VW Cree’s in Practical Motorhome magazine.
+We’d been searching for a campervan for several months.
+When Cree became available the decision to buy was made simple after a rave review of VW Cree’s in Practical Motorhome magazine.

-When the previous owner had lent it to her boyfriend for an extended period, he somehow managed to get the bathroom window ripped off and the roof rack damaged.
+The previous owner had lent it to her boyfriend for an extended period.
+He managed to get the bathroom window ripped off and the roof rack damaged.
 We can only assume he must have hit an overhanging tree.

 Of course, such accidents occur all too easily if you’re new to driving these things.